 Terms of Reference

-The informal working group shall develop draft regulatory proposals for new Regulation(s) on Event Data Recorder (EDR) concerning conventional vehicles and automated/autonomous vehicles and on Data Storage System for Automated Driving (DSSAD) concerning automated/autonomous vehicles above Level 3.
+The informal working group shall develop draft regulatory proposals for new Regulation(s) on Event Data Recorder (EDR) concerning conventional vehicles and automated/autonomous vehicles and on Data Storage System for Automated Driving (DSSAD) concerning automated/autonomous vehicles of Level 3 and above.
 These categories shall be understood as systems collecting and storing a determined range of vehicle data, including

-- information related to collisions and embracing events and circumstances before, during and after a collision (EDR) and
+- information related to collisions valuable for accident reconstruction and embracing events and circumstances before, during and after a collision (EDR) and

 - the operational status of the automated/autonomous driving system and the status of the driver during incidents (DSSAD).